 Students who do not complete assignments on time may receive a ten-point reduction on that assignment.
 Once a test has been administered for each module of study, students will no longer be able to turn in missing work for that module.
-Students will then receive a 50 for that assignment and a 50 will bring down their social studies grade.
-A notation will be added to Aspen that the student did not turn in their assignment.
+Students will then receive a zero for that assignment and a zero will bring down their social studies grade.